kaplan81/rick-morty-pwa-workbox/README.md

 ## Create the web app manifest

-So your mission, should you choose to accept it, involves the creation of a new file: `manifest.json`.
+So your mission, should you choose to accept it, involves the creation of a new file: `src/manifest.json`.
 You just need to follow [this reference](https://developers.google.com/web/fundamentals/web-app-manifest/).

-You should create this file in the `src` folder.
+You can start by copying and pasting the complete version of the manifest.
 The `build` script will take care of copying it to the `dist` public folder.

 Using your manifest your web app should:

-* Tell the browser you want your app to open in a `standalone` window.
-* Define `/index.html` as the opened page when the app is first launched.
 * Define both the short (`Rick & Morty`) and the long (`Rick & Morty PWA`) name of the app.
-* Specify what the app should look like on the dock or app launcher and on the splash screen with its icons and colors.

-We will only include the mandatory 192x192px and 512x512px icons.
+* We will only include the mandatory 192x192px and 512x512px icons.
 They are located in `/assets/img/`.
+* Define `/index.html` as the opened page when the app is first launched.
+* Tell the browser you want your app to open in a `standalone` window.
+* Don't scope it.
+Either remove that property or leave it as `/`.

-As per the background color we will use the yellow of our background color in the app: `#fccf6c`.
+* As per the background color we will use the yellow of our background color in the app: `#fccf6c`.
 And since the theme color should match the color of the tool bar we will employ `#004d40`.

-And don't scope it.
-Either remove that property or leave it as `/`.

 > Trick: if you use [this Web App Manifest Generator](https://app-manifest.firebaseapp.com/) it will generate all icon sizes for you.